spraakbanken/Whisper-experiment/README.md

 ```

 This will transcribe all WAVE file using FasterWhisper and Stable-TS using the OpenAI Whisper and KB-Whisper models both in small and large version
+All models required for the transcription are automatically downloaded.

 ### 2. Evaluation